Europe: Prehistory

 During the 2.5 million years of the Pleistocene, numerous cold phases called glacials (Quaternary ice age), or significant advances of continental ice sheets, in Europe and North America, occurred at intervals of approximately 40,000 to 100,000 years.
 The long glacial periods were separated by more temperate and shorter interglacials which lasted about 10,000–15,000 years.
 The last cold episode of the last glacial period ended about 10,000 years ago.
 Earth is currently in an interglacial period of the Quaternary, called the Holocene.

 Homo erectus georgicus, which lived roughly 1.8 million years ago in Georgia, is the earliest hominin to have been discovered in Europe.
 Other hominin remains, dating back roughly 1 million years, have been discovered in Atapuerca, Spain.
 Neanderthal man (named after the Neandertal valley in Germany) appeared in Europe 150,000 years ago (115,000 years ago it is found already in the territory of present-day Poland) and disappeared from the fossil record about 40,000 years ago, with their final refuge being the Iberian Peninsula.
-The Neanderthals were supplanted by modern humans (Cro-Magnons), who appeared in Europe around 43,000 to 40,000 years ago.
-Homo sapiens arrived in Europe around 54,000 years ago, some 10,000 years earlier than previously thought.
+The Neanderthals were supplanted by modern humans (Cro-Magnons), who seem to have appeared in Europe around 43,000 to 40,000 years ago.
+However, there is also evidence that Homo sapiens arrived in Europe around 54,000 years ago, some 10,000 years earlier than previously thought.
 The earliest sites in Europe dated 48,000 years ago are Riparo Mochi (Italy), Geissenklösterle (Germany) and Isturitz (France).